fiwu/fiwu.github.io/_data/prototypes/current/Spark Message List.md

 [https://uxccds.github.io/Spark-Hype-MVO/message-list.html](https://uxccds.github.io/Spark-Hype-MVO/message-list.html)

-# Instuctions
+# Instructions
 ![Desktop](../../../img_data/prototypes/Desktop-2x.png)

-1) Please use Chrome to view the prototype.
+1) Use Chrome browser to view the prototype for the best results.

-2) Select either the Regular View or the condensed view to continue.
+2) Select "Regular" or "Condensed" view to continue.

-3) Try clear browser cache first if you encounter any issues.
+3) If you encounter any issues, clear the  browser cache and reload page

-### Goals
+# Goals
-This prototype is to test the following features in the regular view and the condensed view:
+The purpose of the prototype is displaying regular and condensed views of the Spark message list.
+The following features are:

-1) Pin to top - Right click on conversations to see this function.
-All pinned messages show on top of the list
+1) **Pin to top** - Right click on people/spaces conversations to see this function.
+All pinned messages will show at the top of the list

-2) Tag filters - these filters only shows when there are relevant conversation in the users' spaces.
-There are three filters available: Unread, @mention, and draft
+2) **Tag filters** - These filters only show when relevant conversation status (e.g. unread, @mention, or draft) are available.

-3) Notification off mode - only available in spaces
+3) **Notification settings** - @mentions or All messages